jessepav/lacygoill-wiki-backup/terminal/database.md

 terminal but an alias, the programs will still be able to find its description.

 ##
-## Does infocmp sort the capabilities?
+## How does infocmp sort the capabilities?

-Yes.
 According the the type of their value:

    1. boolean
    2. numeric
    3. string

-## Does infocmp show the capabilities customized via the tmux option 'terminal-overrides'?

-No.

-It only shows the default db (external to tmux); not the one internal to tmux.
-Use `$ tmux info` instead.

 ## How to deal with a server whose terminfo db is incomplete?